alexjohnj/geographyas/_posts/population/2012-01-14-migration.md

 - For economical, environmental, sociocultural or political reasons.
 - Migration can be voluntary or forced, temporary or permanent, national or international.
 - Population movements are driven and sustained by potential push and pull forces due to an imbalance in economic activities and opportunities.
-- Push factors are features of the home area which creates pressure and so causes people to move away.
-E.g persecution, unemployment & poverty.
+- Push factors are features of the home area which creates pressure and so causes people to move away. e.g. persecution, unemployment & poverty.
-- Pull factors operate at places outside of the migrant's home area to attract individuals to a new location.
-E.g political asylum, a promotion, high living standards in another area.
+- Pull factors operate at places outside of the migrant's home area to attract individuals to a new location. e.g. political asylum, a promotion, high living standards in another area.

 ## Consequences Of Migration On The Country Of Origin